pepopo978/nampower/README.md

 ```

 ### SPELL_CAST_EVENT
-Another new event you can register in game to get updates when spells are cast with some additional information.
+New event you can register in game to get updates when spells are cast with some additional information.

-The event is `SPELL_CAST_EVENT` and has 5 return values:
+The event is `SPELL_CAST_EVENT` and has 5 parameters:

-`(int success, int spellId, int castType, string targetGuid, int itemId)`

-success = 1 if cast succeeded, 0 if failed
+1.  int success - 1 if cast succeeded, 0 if failed
+2.  int spellId
+3.  int castType - see below
+4.  string targetGuid - guid string like "0xF5300000000000A5"
+5.  int itemId - the id of the item that triggered the spell, 0 if it wasn't triggered by an item

 Possible Cast Types:
 ```
 NORMAL=1